 Everyday as I enter into Wilhelm’s world and of his fellow patients, I get the feeling that incoherence is a fundamental aspect of life.
 Each one possesses a gift of telling stories of grandeur, delusion, obsession and fantasy.
 Although there are times that these elements seem to be present, as if they were major characters in a play.

 During his moments of clarity, he confides in me of his childhood experiences in a small town in Bavaria where he grew up.
 His youth was about traveling and exploring.
 His daily commute was from his town to the city of Munich.
 His fondness of festivals and particularly ‘fasching’ as well as his love of beer.
 He relates all of it, gesturing with his left hand as if raising a glass to make a toast.
-Somewhere in his story telling, he blooms like the flowers in spring yet gradually snaps out of his enthusiasm – skipping autumn and becomes cold – a winter Bavarian chill sets in.
+Somewhere in his story telling, he blooms like the flowers in spring only to snap out of his enthusiasm without warning – becoming cold – a winter Bavarian chill sets in.

 It’s easy to fall into his vortex of narrative.
 I began to imagine the cobbled streets where he used to walk.
-The bakery where he got his daily supply of bread opposite the deli where the best sauerkraut can be had (he describes all with a passion).
+The bakery where he got his daily supply of bread opposite the deli where the best sauerkraut can be had.
 I thought of the many weddings he attended including his own at the St. Michael’s Cathedral on the famous Marienplatz square.
 I wanted to visit Wilhelm’s Bavaria.

 This piece appeared as an entry to World Nomads 2019 travel writing scholarship.
 The piece didn’t make it to the list but I’m glad to share the experience with you.
 To anyone who loves to travel, inspired by travel or one’s travel, travel for free and learn from the best travel writers, click HERE.